ADL Exploits Wikipedia to Promote Group and Attack Conservatives

 The editing campaign by the ADL was noted in late March by editor “Graywalls” at a community noticeboard for reporting accounts with alleged conflicts of interest.
 While stating the ADL is considered a “reliable” source on Wikipedia, Graywalls objected to the accounts inserting ADL links repeatedly into articles and argued this could create issues with neutrality by giving undue weight to the group’s perspective and insisted this would apply even if they were employees of the BBC or New York Times, the two most-cited media outlets on Wikipedia.

 Graywalls removed several instances of edits made by ADL accounts when reporting their activity, including ADL edits emphasizing claims of bigotry related to the coronavirus pandemic.
-In one case undone by Graywalls, a brief article on a hate crime bill had nearly half its contents cited an ADL press release.
+In one case undone by Graywalls, a brief article on a hate crime bill had nearly half its contents cited to an ADL press release.
 Some ADL changes had already been reversed before the campaign came to wider attention, such as those smearing protests about 2020 election fraud and one that added a section on “extremist disinformation” during the election, which heavily quoted from an ADL report.

 One edit mentioned “extremists” praising teenager Kyle Rittenhouse, who last year in Kenosha, Wisconson, shot several Black Lives Matter supporters attacking him and killed two.
 That edit was apparently undone inadvertently when moving content from the Kenosha unrest page to an article about the shooting.
 Another edit cited the ADL for a “conspiracy theorists” section on the article about the GameStop short squeeze, where redditors fueled a surge in the video game retailer’s stock price.
 The section focused on antisemitic comments, particularly by neo-Nazi Andrew Anglin.
 Following a fight over the section, it was removed by editors arguing the comments received undue weight.